jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PertinentObviousArrowcrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/PertinentObviousArrowcrab" target="_blank" class="button small">Reader</a>

 _This game is politics.
 We always have a list of options to choose from.
-But it's holding the levers of power that let us pick the ones best for ourselves.
+But only when we hold the levers of power can we pick the ones best for ourselves.
 Credit: [Civilization 6](https://www.youtube.com/watch?v=yKUFvo3_FYQ)_

 ## Good Politics Is a Moving Target Because You're the One Who's Moving

 A common philosophy unites player gods so we can "play the game" together.
 There are always plenty of philosophies to choose from.
 The player god—we, collectively—must pick one that empowers its members to use modern technology to solve real-life problems.
 Only then will society live a good life.

-When a player in a computer game upgrades technology, we can see the changes.
+It's easy to see technology change.
 Installing a sewer, damming a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve to believe in a new way of thinking.

 Detaching yourself from the current ruling philosophy can be very hard.
 Playing Anno 1800 or Civilization 6 is the best way to give yourself a push, and understand that every ideology is temporary.

-You'll see it easily when you play the computer game.
-You'll understand that each game lasts many generations, so every person is a stepping stone to the next era.
+You'll see it best when you play the computer game.
+You'll understand that each civilization lasts many generations, so every person is a stepping stone to the next era.
 Just as a sailboat is a stepping stone to a steamship, every person's philosophical beliefs are a stepping stone to something better.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/MindlessMarriedGharial' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/MindlessMarriedGharial" target="_blank" class="button small">Reader</a>

 _Credit: [Civilization 6](https://www.youtube.com/watch?v=3NLoDMsqJkE)_

 The video above shows a "tech tree" of new technologies, tools, civic, and philosophy upgrades.
 In the real world, just like improving our technology, we also upgrade our philosophy with a "click."

 But every citizen interprets the ruling philosophy differently.
-Which is why we have Conservative or Progressive.
+Which is why even Left/Right politics ahs many different camps like Conservative or Progressive.
 Libertarian or Socialist.
 Republican or Democrat.
 But it's crucial to understand, every viewpoint is waiting to be upgraded by a more advanced version in the culture tree.

 Still, even with ideologies to guide our philosophical opinions, understanding our political views is hard.
 We all look up at the same doctrines—we all try to "think of the big picture," yet we arrive at different answers.
 Our opinions are a by-product of our psychology, job, skillset, family, geography, culture, ethnicity, religion, time-period.
 Who can understand how all these factors intermix to make a political opinion?
 Why does one friend cry tears of sadness, the other of joy, on the same election night?